Connect with others who understand.

 Inverse Psoriasis

 Inverse psoriasis appears as dark, shiny rashes rather than the flaking of plaque psoriasis.
+(CC BY-NC-ND 3.0 NZ/DermNet)

-Treating inverse psoriasis can be challenging because the areas it appears tend to be extremely sensitive.
+Treating inverse psoriasis can be challenging because the affected areas tend to be extremely sensitive.
 Medication also absorbs more effectively there, increasing the likelihood of side effects.
 Some treatments that work for other types of psoriasis tend to irritate inverse psoriasis.
 It is often misdiagnosed as a fungal infection because it can look like jock itch.
 Your health care provider may also recommend powders to help keep the moist areas dry.

 Read more about inverse psoriasis.